-The training will be conducted by 2 Ugandan Companies, Q-Training also known as the The Assessment and Skilling Centre (TASC) and E360 Group Ltd. The two companies have commendable experience in providing manpower services for the past ten years, serving clients in large multi – national companies in the region.
+The training will be conducted by two Ugandan companies Q-Training also known as the The Assessment and Skilling Centre (TASC) and E360 Group Ltd. The two companies have commendable experience in providing manpower services for the past ten years, serving clients in large multinational companies in the region.

-Total E&P Uganda is progressing steadily towards the achievement of a Final Investment Decision in 2018 and towards 1st oil about 36 months later.
+Total E&P Uganda is progressing steadily towards the achievement of a final investment decision in 2018 and towards first oil about 36 months later.
 The construction and development phase of the project is expected to involve an increase in the company’s activities within the Albertine region and along the pipeline route which will require the recruitment of well trained and certified technical personnel.

 About Total in Uganda

 Total has been present in Uganda since 1955 through its marketing operations, and has more 125 stations countrywide.
 Total E&P Uganda is an upstream affiliate which is leading the development activities towards production in the Tilenga project area - Exploration Area 1 (EA-1) and Exploration Area 2 North (EA-2N) within the Albertine Region.